JamieScanlon/AugmentKit/readme.md

 AugmentedUIViewSurface is an augmented anchor with the geometry of a plane or surface.
 On to this surface is drawn the contents of ant UIView.
 In this way it can be thought of as a AR screen that you can build just like you build any screen in UIKit.
 An because AugmentKit does not have it's own text rendering engine, this is also the best way to render text in the AR world.
 Anything you can do in a UIView, you can render in the AR world.
 Animation is not supported yet but will be soon.

-### Alpha-Release
+### Beta-Release

-This project is in Alpha having completed all of the base pre-release functionality.
-There are _plenty_ of bugs and untested areas especially around improving the renderer to reliably support and render a broad variety of models (currently it's only been tested with a few types of SceneKit models).
-Also animation is theoretically supported but untested.
-AugmentedUIViewSurface (a way to render arbitrary UIView's in the AR world) has the potential to unlock some powerful capabilities but needs to support real-time rendered animation to be considered done.
+This project is in Beta having completed all of the base pre-release and alpha-release functionality.
 More can be done to improve jerky rendering by smoothing out the raw positioning that ARKit spits out.
 Surface culling (having AR objects apear to go behind objects that are in front of them) would be a huge win but this is relatively unexplored territory.
-Also the long term goal is to continue to develop the render engine and break it off into a separate project that would hopefully be the first, production-ready, open-source PBR render engine based in Metal.
-This project will be called Candelabra and will aim to be an open source alternative to using the SceneKit render engine.
-By doing this I hope to make it easier for developers interested in Metal to find a good source of production-ready code that can be learned from and extended.

 ### Features

-* Written in Swift 5, ARKit 2, and Metal 2
+* Written in Swift 5, ARKit 3, and Metal

 ### Requirements

 * A8 or higher iOS devices
-* iOS 12.0 or higher
+* iOS 13.0 or higher
 * Cameras require 60fps support
-* Xcode 10 or higher to build
+* Xcode 11 or higher to build

 ### Goals